pinout-xyz/Pinout.xyz/draft/overlay/aiy-voice-bonnet.md

 -->
 # AIY Voice Bonnet

-The AIY Voice Bonnet comes with the AIY Voice Kit (V2) by Google—a do-it-yourself intelligent speaker.
-The Voice Bonnet connects to a Raspberry Pi Zero to create a natural language processor that can connect to the Google Assistant.
+The AIY Voice Bonnet comes with the AIY Voice Kit V2 by Google—a do-it-yourself intelligent speaker.
+The Voice Bonnet connects to your Raspberry Pi to create a natural language processor that can respond to your voice and connect to the Google Assistant.

-The bonnet includes on-board hardware to facilitate audio capture and playback, stereo speaker terminals, a headphone jack, an 8-pin button connector, UART breakout pins, and 4 unique GPIO pins called `PIN_A`, `PIN_B`, `PIN_C`, and `PIN_D`.
+The bonnet includes hardware to facilitate audio capture and playback, stereo speaker terminals, a headphone jack, an 8-pin button connector, UART breakout pins, and 4 unique GPIO pins called `PIN_A`, `PIN_B`, `PIN_C`, and `PIN_D`.

 **Note:** If you have the AIY Voice Kit V1, instead see the [Voice Hat](/pinout/aiy_voice_hat), which is the full-size HAT version of this board.